 - The amount of time that has lapsed since the supported spouse last worked, and the extent to which that time period will impact the chances of the supported spouse finding work.

 - The extent to which the supported spouse helped pay for, or helped support, the higher earning spouse's career and education.

 - The paying spouse's ability to pay alimony.

 - The supported spouse's standard of living that was established during the marriage.

 - Both spouses' obligations (debts) and assets, including separate property.

 - The age and health of the spouses.

 Our family law attorneys will quickly file for temporary spousal support if you are in need of financial assistance.
 Temporary alimony is meant to help the supported spouse pay bills until the final divorce judgment.
 This short-term amount may be more, less, or equal to the "permanent" alimony amount (assuming there is a permanent award).
 Permanent alimony is rarely a lifelong payment plan, and we will construct an argument on the client's behalf to advocate for or against extended alimony.
-Contact our San Diego divorce lawyer today if you require assistance in a case involving alimony.
+Contact our divorce lawyers in San Diego today if you require assistance in a case involving alimony.